awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-http-websocket.md

 Amazon Transcribe supports HTTP for both batch \(HTTP/1\.1\) and streaming \(HTTP/2\) transcriptions\.
 WebSockets are supported for streaming transcriptions\.

+If you're transcribing a media file located in an Amazon S3 bucket, you're performing a batch transcription\.
+If you're transcribing a real\-time stream of audio data, you're performing a streaming transcription\.

 Both HTTP and WebSockets require you to authenticate your request using AWS Signature Version 4 headers\.
 Refer to [Signing AWS API requests](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) for more information\.

 You can make a batch HTTP request using the following headers: